Something powerful is happening in Malaysian higher education.

 This change is already taking place.
 The question is if systems and ways of thinking are ready to back it up.

-Students today learn on the job, online, through side projects, short courses, and even family businesses.
+Students today learn on the job, online, through side projects, short courses, even family businesses.
 Malaysia’s push for a lifelong learning ecosystem makes it essential to value these experiences, not ignore them.
-They gain confidence, skills, and advancement that formal systems ignore.

 The shift toward Education 5.0 in higher education makes this a priority, not a pilot.
-Recognising informal learning isn’t about lowering standards.
-It’s about raising relevance.
+Recognising informal learning isn’t about lowering standards: it’s about raising relevance.

 And for academic leaders, it means asking: